-During late June 2012, we decided to discontinue our exploration and potential development of uranium and vanadium minerals business and prior periods have been restated in our consolidated financial statements and related footnotes to conform to this presentation.
-We will focus our activities on our new business segment, which is in the business of acquisition, renovating, and selling real estate properties.
+During June 2012, we decided to discontinue our exploration and potential development of uranium and vanadium minerals business and prior periods have been restated in our consolidated financial statements and related footnotes to conform to this presentation.
+Subsequently, in November 2012, we decided to discontinue our real estate business and we intend to sell and dispose our remaining real estate holdings during fiscal 2013.
+We are now engage in the acquisition, development and monetization of intellectual property through both the prosecution and licensing of our own patent portfolio, the acquisition of additional intellectual property or partnering with others to defend and enforce their patent rights.

-The following table indicates selected financial data of the Company's discontinued operations of its uranium and vanadium minerals business.
+The following table indicates selected financial data of the Company's discontinued operations of its uranium and vanadium minerals business and real estate business.